redis/redis-doc/topics/modules-intro.md

     RedisModule_ReplyWithArray(ctx, REDISMODULE_POSTPONED_ARRAY_LEN);

 The above call starts an array reply so we can use other `ReplyWith` calls in order to produce the array items.
-Finally in order to set the length se use the following call:
+Finally in order to set the length, use the following call:

     RedisModule_ReplySetArrayLength(ctx, number_of_items);